cea-hpc/modules/doc/source/modulefile.rst

  number of times *value* has been added to environment *variable*.
 This reference counter environment variable is named by suffixing *variable* by *_modshare*.

+ When *value* is already defined in environement *variable*, it is not added again except if *--duplicates* option is set.

  If the *variable* is not set, it is created.
 When a *modulefile* is unloaded, **append-path** and **prepend-path** become **remove-path**.